ermannoGirardo/rt2_assignment1/README.md

    roslaunch rt2_assignment1 simBridge.launch
    ```
    In this way the two scripts in python should run and Gazebo simulator should starts.
+   Of course you need to download in your ROS noetic version the rt2_assignment-main package.

 2) Open a second terminal and run the following commands in order to source both noetic and foxy and launch the bridge
    ```